SFDO-Tooling/Metecho/CONTRIBUTING.md

 ## Docker-based development

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and
     make sure it is running.
-Ensure you\'re running `docker-compose` at least version `1.25.2` to avoid container-abort bugs.
+Ensure you're running `docker-compose` at least version `1.25.2` to avoid container-abort bugs.
 The latest Docker Desktop should come with this version or later.